Discover five things to try when you feel less than loveable.

-Dedicate the front pages of your binder to writing down positive experiences or moments in the day where you felt proud of your accomplishments.
-Jot down names of friends and family that love and support you.
-Also, make a list of things you love about yourself, such as your sense of humor, your survival instinct, your smile.
+Dedicate the front pages of your journal to writing down positive experiences or moments in the day when you felt proud of your accomplishments.
+Jot down the names of friends and family that love and support you.
+Also, list things you love about yourself, such as your sense of humor, your survival instinct, and your smile.
 Try to see yourself outside the judgmental lens of pain by viewing the person in the mirror as a friend or, at the very least, a decent human being.

 2. Develop a self-care routine.

-A tangible way to improve your sense of worth is a consistent self-care routine.
+A consistent self-care routine is a tangible way to improve your sense of worth.
 You will need to brainstorm activities that cultivate joy and centeredness.
 It's helpful to think about your five senses (taste, smell, touch, sight, sound) and what things are pleasing to those senses.
-For example, if the scent of lavender is comforting to you, then burn lavender incense or spray your pillow with the fragrance before bed.
+For example, if the scent of lavender comforts you, then burn lavender incense or spray your pillow with the fragrance before bed.

 Some self-care routines you can easily add to your day might include meditation, healthy eating, movement like Yoga, Tai Chi, or a gentle walk through your neighborhood.

 The benefits of having a daily self-care routine are numerous.
 You’ll find that your appearance will improve, you’ll be more productive at work or with your personal goals, and boost your self-confidence.